muthuraj-v/dokkodo/README.md

 # 獨行道 — Dokkodo

-A single-page, one-precept-at-a-time presentation of Miyamoto Musashi's _Dokkodo_ ("The Path of Aloneness") — the twenty-one personal precepts the swordsman wrote shortly before his death in 1645.
+_Dokkodo_ ("The Path of Aloneness") is a short text of twenty-one personal precepts — a private code of conduct rather than a treatise on swordsmanship.
+It has no plot, no explanation, just twenty-one blunt lines someone wrote for themselves, meant to be read one at a time and sat with, not skimmed.

+It was written by Miyamoto Musashi, the 17th-century Japanese swordsman and author of _The Book of Five Rings_, who by most accounts never lost a duel in over sixty recorded fights.
+He wrote Dokkodo about a week before he died in 1645, handing it to a favored student — less a legacy of technique than a final accounting of how he'd chosen to live.

+This project turns those twenty-one lines into a one-precept-at-a-time page: one line on screen, a plain-language explanation underneath, and a handful of different visual moods to read it in.

 ## Variants